wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-2/ch2.md

 `const name = data.toString()` is what turns the `Buffer` object into a string.
 The `trim()` function removes the `newline` character that denoted the end of each input.

 We write to `STDOUT` and `STDERR` using the respective properties on the process object (`process.stdout.write`, `process.stderr.write`).
 During the recipe, we also used `CTRL + C` to exit the program in the shell.
 CTRL + C sends `SIGINT`, or `signal interrupt`, to the Node.js process.

+## Working with `fs` module managing files.

+`fs` stands for File System, and this module provides the APIs to interact with the file system.